-In the Qur’an, God promised that it will remain unchanged and unaltered by mankind until the end of time, with its preservation ensured through the careful memorization and transmission by countless individuals throughout history.
-Today, over 10 million Muslims have memorized the entire Qur’an in its original Arabic, word for word (all 77,000 words), earning the title of “hafiz.”
-Furthermore, nearly 1.9 billion Muslims worldwide have committed at least a portion of the Qur’an to memory, using it in their five daily prayers.
+The Qur’an is the most preserved book on Earth, remaining in its original form as it was revealed 1,400 years ago, with not a single word or letter added to it in its Arabic version.
+God promised in the Qur’an, that it will remain unchanged and unaltered by mankind until the end of time, with its preservation ensured through careful memorization and transmission by countless individuals throughout history.
+During the caliphates of Abu Bakr and Uthman, the Qur’an was compiled into a written text and standardized, and this consistency has been maintained over centuries and confirmed by ancient manuscripts like the Sana’a manuscript.
+Today, over 10 million Muslims have memorized the entire Qur’an in its original Arabic, word for word (all 77,000 words), earning the title of “hafiz,” and 2 billion Muslims worldwide have committed at least a portion of it to memory, using it in their five daily prayers.
+It is said that if all physical copies of the Qur’an were destroyed today, it would be restored in its entirety, exactly as it was revealed over 1,400 years ago due to the vast number of people who have memorized the entire Qur’an.

 The Qur’an was revealed over a period of 23 years:

 The Quran was revealed over 23 years to allow its message to be gradually understood and implemented in the lives of the early Muslims, adapting to changing circumstances and challenges.
 This gradual revelation allowed for deeper reflection, a more profound impact on people’s hearts, and practical guidance in stages, addressing specific situations as they arose.
-It also gave time for the Prophet Muhammad (pbuh) to teach, clarify, and embody the Quranic teachings in his life, making its message more accessible and impactful for the community.
+It also gave time for the Prophet Muhammad (pbuh) to teach, clarify, and embody the Quranic teaching, making its message more accessible and impactful for the community.

 The Arabs of the 6th and 7th centuries were masters of eloquence and rhetoric, and they were profoundly moved when they first encountered the Qur’an.
 This highlights that the Qur’an is inherently tied to its original Arabic form, and no translation can truly capture its full depth or convey its exact meaning.
 For this reason, many believe the Qur’an is, in essence, untranslatable.